Home Introduction Weddings Around The World Decades Faculty and Friends Conclusion and Appendix

 Bruch: Violin Concerto in G Minor;

-During the semester, I interviewed several members of the distinguished School of Music about weddings, and some of them reported, “I do not play at weddings.”
+During the research for my "album project", I interviewed several members of the distinguished University of Redlands School of Music about weddings, and one of them reported, “I do not play at weddings.”
 One said that he would play if the price was right, and another started humming a tune from his own wedding, and asked if I recognized it.
 I did not.
 Some weddings discussed above had organs in a church, a quartet in a garden, or a flute in a forest.
 Each seemed appropriate to the couple.

-Kathy Ogren's ceremony with the actual music on an “I-movie” can be heard in “Weddings of Faculty and Friends.”
-A whole CD has been of the entire ceremony, of which the “I-movie” selections are only 5 minutes.
+Kathy Ogren's ceremony (Cf. under "faculty" with the actual music on an “I-movie” can be heard A whole one hour VHS was shot of the entire ceremony, of which the “I-movie” selections are only a few minutes.
 Her guests included a host of singers, a guitarist, and a flutist.
-More important, she married a groom who could sing his vows
+More important, she married a groom who could sing his vows.

-In that regard, I got hungry several times this semester, thinking about some receptions I had attended, and I grew even hungrier while looking at the pictures of tables in Weddings Southern Style.
-(Church,1993).
+In that regard, I got hungry several times this semester, thinking about some receptions I had attended, and I grew hungry sometimeswhile looking at the pictures of tables in Weddings Southern Style.
+(Church1993).

 As for prints and videos, I would suggest couples finding a professional.
-Had the all those I wrote about done so, my “album” would look more professional.
-Sadly most images on the CD are from my own cameras.
-At one wedding for the son of Dr. Jonas Salk and the sister of a University of Redlands student, held in Temecula, CA, where I was asked, “Would you be willing to be the ‘back up minister,' in case the San Francisco Mime Troop, who had agreed to perform the ceremony, could not make it to Temecula, in time.”
-And in case, they did, “would you bring along your video camera and film the wedding.”
+Had the all couples I wrote about done so, my “album project” would look more professional.
+Alas, most images in this "album project" are from my own cameras.
+At one wedding for the son of Dr. Jonas Salk and the sister of a University of Redlands student, held in Temecula, CA, where I was asked, “Would you be willing to be the ‘back up minister,' in case the San Francisco Mime Troop, who had agreed to perform the ceremony, could not make it to Temecula, in time?””Fortunatley the Mime Troop did arrive, so I did not perform the wedding.
+But unfortunately, although I brought the video, I failed to turn it on!

-At this point in writing my conclusion, I received an important and powerful letter.
+At this point in writing this conclusion, I received an important and powerful letter.
 Perhaps there are a dozen or many more folks out there, who by not responding to my requests for pictures and updates might wish to express just the sentiment of this letter.
-The letter leaves me with a sad but realistic sense of a quite different side of my “album,” and the author agreed to let me use it.
-I wrote, “Perhaps, I should delete both names from the text.”
+The letter leaves me with a sad but realistic sense of a quite different side of my “album project.””
+Fortunately the author agreed to let me use it, and I decided to delete both names.
+It is as follows:

 “Dear Dr. Huntley,